ShreyasV17103/ShreyasV17103/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on LLM's , AGENTIC AI
+- 🔭 I’m currently working on QA Bot
 - 🌱 I’m currently learning Agentic AI , API's
 - 👯 I’m looking to collaborate on new AI technologies
 - 💬 Python/Java/SQL